crowdedjs/examples/thesis-notes.md

 # Known Bugs
 - Adding an extra tech/agent to the end of the json file (rather than going through all the work to shift the id numbers down by 1 to add them in) causes them to not function.
 Likely due to a problem with the time they enter.
 Probably has to be greater or equal to the timestep of the entry above them.
 - Shift change with new implementation won't delete the old agents.
 Sometimes patients aren't deleted either and they become an amalgamous monster.
-- Each tick is about 100 ms?
-I still don't think that the fps is locked at 25 (or that there is a tick per frame).
-I will need to record data in ticks because I am greatly unsure about this.
+- Ticks values used in json arrival file is odd.
+It is based on (actual tick value * 1000) / 25.
+The actual number of ticks in the simulation is 86400, with 1 tick per second.

 # Data Gathering
-- Need to find sweet spot for number of patients to deploy, too many with current amount of medical agents.
+- Need to find sweet spot for number of patients to deploy, too many with current amount of medical agents, so up the current # of medical agents.
 - No shift change, but might need to use it at end of 12 hours to get agent data
-- Need to figure out exact number of agents of each type to use as well.
+- Need to figure out exact number of agents of each type to use as well --> Dr Ricks will get this info to me, just up the agents asap
 - Need to denote the exact behavior line used.
-For instance, some patients are booked rather than sent to a room.
 All patients get an xray or ct.
-- Should i exclude booked patient data?
+- Should i exclude booked patient data --> Yes, remove booking patients entirely for now.
-- Gather data in ticks?
+- Convert ticks to in-simulation time